 The resource estimates are as follows:

-137,501 tonnes grading 0.67 g/t gold for 2,944 contained ounces of gold in the Indicated mineral resource category for
+- 137,501 tonnes grading 0.67 g/t gold for 2,944 contained ounces of gold in the Indicated mineral resource category for the tailings area.

 About the Ishkoday Project